shaik1002/biggitlabbomb/doc/development/audit_event_guide/index.md

 | `message`    | String                              | true      | Message describing the action ([not translated](#i18n-and-the-audit-event-message-attribute)) |
 | `created_at` | DateTime                            | false     | The time when the action occurred.
 Defaults to `DateTime.current` |

-## How to instrument new audit events
+## How to instrument new Audit Events

 1. Create a [YAML type definition](#add-a-new-audit-event-type) for the new audit event.
 1. Call `Gitlab::Audit::Auditor.audit`, passing an action block.